 Bishop Steven began his ministry work as a Cell Church Pastor at Kensington Temple in London from 1992-1994.
-During this time he studied and was awarded a B.A. (hons) degree in Theology from London Bible College (Brunel University) and the Cambridge Certificate in Evangelism.
+During this time he was studying for his B.A. (hons) degree in Theology from London Bible College (Brunel University) and the Cambridge Certificate in Evangelism.
 He was then invited to become a trustee and co-leader of Grace Chapel (Church plant of the Brooklyn Tabernacle) between the years of 1994-1998.
-In 1999 he joined Wesley’s Chapel London and began to preach in various Methodist Circuits in South Wales and London.
-In 2005 he became an accredited Methodist Local Preacher and was given the Methodist ‘Charge to Preach’ by the Lord Revd.
-Dr. Lord Griffiths of Wesley’s Chapel, London.
+In 1999, despite reservations about the often liberal bias within modern Methodism, he joined Wesley’s Chapel London and began to preach in various Methodist Circuits in South Wales and London.
+In 2005 he became an accredited Methodist Local Preacher and was given the Methodist ‘Charge to Preach’ by his minister The Lord Revd.
+Dr. Leslie Griffiths of Wesley’s Chapel, London.

-Following his M.Th. and two years completing Formation in Ministry training at St. Michael’s College, Llandaff, he entered into full-time Christian ministry being ordained in 2008 by leaders from the International Convention of Faith Ministries (ICFM).
-Full-time pastoral ministry then started in the North West of England and he and his wife Mikah then planted churches in Wales, Canada, and the USA.
-Bishop Steven was ordained a Priest in the Anglican tradition in 2010 by All Nations Anglican Church and then consecrated as bishop at Word of Life Cathedral in Texas, USA, by All Nations Anglican Church in 2012.
+Following his M.Th. and two years completing Formation in Ministry training at St. Michael’s Anglican College, Llandaff, he entered into full-time Christian ministry being ordained in 2008 by leaders from the International Convention of Faith Ministries (ICFM).
+Full-time pastoral ministry then started in the North West of England and he was used by God to plant churches in Wales, Canada, and the USA.
+It was the need to ordain ministers into Pastoral positions that caused Bishop Steven to first consider accepting the offer of consecration.
+He was ordained a Priest in the Anglican tradition in 2010 by All Nations Anglican Church and then consecrated as bishop at Word of Life Cathedral in Texas, USA, by All Nations Anglican Church, in 2012.

-In 2014 Bishop Steven’s lines of Apostolic Succession were strengthened further following being first received as a priest and then consecrated as bishop by the Apostolic Pastoral Congress at Manchester Cathedral.
+In 2014 Bishop Steven’s lines of ordination and consecration in Apostolic Succession were strengthened further being first received as a priest, and then consecrated as bishop, by the Apostolic Pastoral Congress at Manchester Cathedral.
 (The consecration was in Apostolic Succession, a treasured lineage that dates back to St. Peter).

-Bishop Steven ministers the Gospel of Jesus Christ many times with miracles following and several testimonies of these have been featured on front page secular newspaper headlines in Great Britain.
+Bishop Steven has seen God do many great things and there have often been miracles and several testimonies of these have been featured on front page secular newspaper headlines in Great Britain.
 He testifies to the need for bible believing Christians to compromise their thinking to the Word of God, rather than compromising the Word of God to the limits of human understanding.

-He and his Canadian wife Revd.
-Mikah have preached and taught internationally, including conferences in places such as: Africa, India, Geneva, America, Pakistan, USA and Canada.
-He has authored several books and his teachings have been broadcast on radio and satellite television via channels such as TBN, the Gospel Channel, and others.
+He teaches internationally, including conferences in places such as: Africa, India, Geneva, America, Pakistan, USA and Canada.
+He has authored several books and has broadcast on radio and satellite television via channels such as TBN, the Gospel Channel, and others.

 William Booth, the founder of the Salvation Army, prophesied to Rosina when she was just a young girl, that she would collect flowers (people) for Jesus.
 He was right, her life was spent winning souls for the Kingdom, all over the world.

 She lived and preached powerfully, ministering at revivals especially in Wales and America.
 While Evan Roberts was preaching in South Wales during the famous revival of 1904, she was the evangelist at similar revival meetings taking place in North Wales.
 There were many restrictions on women preachers in those days and so she was featured rather less often in media coverage than her male colleagues.
-Rosina lived in a personal revival herself and because of that she was used by God to minister revival to others.
 She travelled extensively and was highly influential as an evangelist, the British Prime-minister Lloyd George was the Patron of her evangelistic trust and in Los Angeles she paved the way for others to follow such as Aimee Semple McPherson.
-We pay tribute to her here, and thank the Lord for the great harvest of souls gained for the Kingdom through her Charismatic ministry.